acolomb/libdebugmod/README.md

   console easy.
 + Suitable for embedded systems, leaving the choice of output function to the user (`fprintf()` not mandatory).
++ No wrapper functions, allowing the compiler to e.g. validate printf format strings.
 + Zero runtime overhead for production builds.
 + Enable / disable debug output for individual modules at runtime.
 + Minimal runtime overhead when debugging is disabled.